brass9/typeahead.js/README.md

 The Typeahead is going to insert its classes back into the tags you give it, to the best of its ability.
 So if you have existing styles on these you were trying to get away from, by overriding the HTML like this, unfortunately this won't do the trick for you.

+### Data Source

+The `source` argument allows suggestion engines other than Bloodhound, or, wrappers around Bloodhound to vary what is provided when.
+The source argument takes a function, not an object:

+	source: function(query, syncCallback, asyncCallback)

+#### A Note on .ttAdapter()

+In some examples of the Typeahead (and some older versions of it), Bloodhound instances are referenced like:

+	source: bloodhound.ttAdapter()

+You no longer need to do this - you can just pass the Bloodhound instance:

+	source: bloodhound

+That's because both sides are playing sneaky games.
+Bloodhound aliases its internal function (exposed as public because Javascript) `.__ttAdapter()` as `.ttAdapter()`.
+And then the Typeahead has a class called `Dataset` that accepts your source property, and when it initializes it checks for a method named, `__ttAdapter()`.

+So, when a Bloodhound instance is passed as a source, even though the Typeahead is supposed to take a function with 3 arguments, this sneaky arrangement occurs and the instance works without explicitly calling it yourself.
+You could write your own class as data source, and provide a sneaky `.__ttAdapter()`, and it would work passed as-is as an object to the source property as well.

 <!-- section links -->

 [2013 Documentation]: https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md